datashift-io/typescript-sdk/README.md

 ## Overview

-Datashift enables AI agents to submit tasks for further review.
-Reviewers can be humans, AI, or a combination of both.
+Datashift enables AI agents to submit tasks for human review before committing changes.
+Perfect for data enrichment workflows where AI agents enhance CRM and database records with external data, and reviewers verify accuracy before updates are applied.

 ## Installation